PickNikRobotics/moveit_pro_training_ws/README.md

-# MoveIt Studio Training Examples
+# MoveIt Pro Training Examples

-This is a user workspace for the MoveIt Studio training course.
+This is a user workspace for the MoveIt Pro training course.
-For more information, refer to the [MoveIt Studio Documentation](https://docs.picknik.ai/).
+For more information, refer to the [MoveIt Pro Documentation](https://docs.picknik.ai/).

-Copyright (c) 2023, PickNik Robotics
+Copyright (c) 2023-2024, PickNik Robotics

 ---